What iPad Accessories Do I Need? 5 Ways to Protect Your Apple Tablet

 2. iPad Sleeves

 iPad sleeves are very much like their laptop sleeve cousins.
 They tend to have a front and rear panel sewn to a single seam like an oven mitt.
-Many feature some form of a closure like a zipper or flap that seals an open end.
+Many feature some form of closure like a zipper or a flap that seals an open end.
 Like folios, some designs are padded while others are not.

 More advanced, high-quality designs will have a place to store and transport the Apple pencil integrated into the sleeve.
 If you are a user of Apple's popular iPad accessory and are interested in a sleeve, look for one that offers integrated protection for the Pencil as well.

-If you are using something like the Smart Keyboard and a high quality, protective sleeve, now you have the best of both worlds.
-You'll have the superior protection of an iPad Sleeve with the functionality of a folio style case when you take the tablet out to use it.
+If you are using something like the Smart Keyboard and a high-quality, protective sleeve, now you have the best of both worlds.
+You'll have the superior protection of an iPad Sleeve with the functionality of a folio-style case when you take the tablet out to use it.

 3. iPad Back Covers

 Silicone yellows over time (if it's clear) and attracts dirt like a 3-year old child.
-No matter how hard you work to keep it clean, eventually it will look disgusting.
+No matter how hard you work to keep it clean, eventually, it will look disgusting.
 Not the best solution for a $1500 piece of hardware.

-Overtime the material, which is not designed to be under this type of duress, gives way and starts to crack.
-Eventually the corners will break off and it will be time to donate it to your local landfill.
+Over time the material, which is not designed to be under this type of duress, gives way and starts to crack.
+Eventually, the corners will break off and it will be time to donate it to your local landfill.
 Oh, and time to buy another cover.

-Which brings us to the polymer version.
-As stated, this material has the elasticity of a silicone without attracting the dirt.
+This brings us to the polymer version.
+As stated, this material has the elasticity of silicone without attracting dirt.
 It has the impact absorbancy of hard plastic without the week-long shelf life.
 In essence, when it comes to rear covers, a polymer cover is the best of both worlds.
 It's minimalist protection that is well worth the typical $20 asking price for a cover of this material.

 4. Shoulder Bags

 Maybe you've chosen a Folio.
 Maybe you've chosen a sleeve.
-Maybe you chosen something else like a keyboard cover.
+Maybe you have chosen something else like a keyboard cover.
 No matter which accessory you've chosen to protect and store your Apple tablet in, at some point you're going to want to take it somewhere.
-For that you'll need a shoulder bag.
+For that, you'll need a shoulder bag.

-By shoulder bag, we're talking about styles like cross body bags, messenger bags, backpacks and briefcases.
+By shoulder bag, we're talking about styles like cross body bags, messenger bags, backpacks, and briefcases.
 For the most part, any of these styles should keep your tablet safe from the elements like rain and snow.
 They will also allow you to travel with your tablet along with a host of other personal items.
-Think about how much stuff you'll be needing to transport with your tablet when it comes time to choosing the best size and style of bag.
+Think about how much stuff you'll be needing to transport with your tablet when it comes time to choose the best size and style of bag.

 The best style of bag for you will be the one that best meets your needs and fits with the environment you plan on moving through.
 A lawyer is going to have different needs for their shoulder bag than a filmmaker headed on location.
 Both need to take their iPad with them but which bag style will work best for them is a question only then can answer.

-Again, it's good to know that such a wide variety of designs, colors, materials and prices exist so everyone can find the best bag to meet their needs.
-Again, think about the environment you'll be moving through, what and how much you need to carry, the overall style and what materials will work best for you.
+Again, it's good to know that such a wide variety of designs, colors, materials, and prices exist so everyone can find the best bag to meet their needs.
+Again, think about the environment you'll be moving through, what and how much you need to carry, the overall style, and what materials will work best for you.

-Once you have a clear picture in your minds eye about how you need the bag to perform, choosing one from the many styles available will be much easier.
+Once you have a clear picture in your mind's eye about how you need the bag to perform, choosing one from the many styles available will be much easier.

 5. Custom Cases

 The ultimate expression of iPad accessorizing is to commission a custom iPad case.
-While children and teenagers are fond of customizing their portable devices with stickers and vinyl wraps, what were talking about here is a handmade, bespoke case made to order.
+While children and teenagers are fond of customizing their portable devices with stickers and vinyl wraps, what we're talking about here is a handmade, bespoke case made to order.

-Customization options mean that you can choose from a folio, sleeve or shoulder bag as a base for your creation.
+Customization options mean that you can choose from a folio, sleeve, or shoulder bag as a base for your creation.
 Typically, leathers in a variety of colors and finishes are available.
 These can be mixed and matched with thread and interior color options to create the iPad accessory of your dreams.